khiner/flowgrid_old/README.md

 A few years ago I started getting into modular synthesis, and I fell in love with the immediacy and surprise of it.
 More and more, I started thinking about and working with music as an _active_ and _improvisational_ creative process, and became less interested in the editing, arranging, mixing and mastering aspects of producing full, polished tracks.

-I also became really inspired and actually pretty blown away by [Tim Exile's Flow Machine](https://youtu.be/hQbg-uHwcig) - a jumble of old MIDI hardware and crazy custom Reaktor patches made by Tim to solve his own needs for a super-immediate and powerful looper-effect-jam-box.
-I really wanted that immediacy of being able to just sing and play and start capturing, looping and manipulating audio from the outside world into manglers in the digital world as quickly as possible.
+I also became really inspired and actually pretty blown away by [Tim Exile's Flow Machine](https://youtu.be/hQbg-uHwcig) I like the immediacy of being able to just sing and play and start capturing, looping and manipulating audio from the outside world into manglers in the digital world as quickly as possible.

 In addition to wanting a jambox like Tim Exile has going on, I'm very interested in the idea of making what you might call an "intelligent" music instrument.
-One where I could, say, hum a tune and it would translate it to MIDI and maybe even know what instrument I wanted.
+One where I could, say, hum a tune, and it would translate it to MIDI and maybe even know what instrument I wanted.
 Or beatbox and it would classify the sounds and make a beat with similar sounds from my sample library.
 Or generate melodies based on music in my library to play along with me.

 What I really want is something that:

 * is flexible, immediate, quick and fun
 * allows me to learn more about audio & DSP and quickly turn ideas into something I can play with and integrate, with minimal boilerplate and overhead
 * can process, mangle and loop audio and MIDI from the real world